d-rep/Microblog/README.md

 --------------
 This webapp requires a database, so setup one and add the following JNDI entry to your servlet container: `jdbc/microblog`

-Add your database settings like username & password to this file: `src/main/webapp/META-INF/context.xml`
+Add your database settings like username & password to this file if using Tomcat: `src/main/webapp/META-INF/context.xml`

 Building